 -Greenwood: You can visit Nature's Pharm to fill up a growler with kombucha on tap.

--Indianapolis: Good Earth Natural Foods in Broad Ripple has been around for over 40 years.
-Here you can find a great selection of bulk dry goods - beans, grains, dry mixes, nuts, snacks, flours, sugars, spices, herbs, teas, and more - and the friendly staff doesn't mind when you bring your own containers to fill.
+-Indianapolis: At Good Earth Natural Foods in Broad Ripple (which has been around for over 40 years!), you can find a great selection of bulk dry goods - beans, grains, dry mixes, nuts, seeds, snacks, flours, sugars, spices, herbs, teas, chocolate, and more - and the friendly staff doesn't mind when you bring your own containers to fill.
 Up your sustainability factor by getting there by bike or on foot using the nearby Monon Trail.
-At the Fresh Thyme grocery store on 82nd Street east of Keystone, you can bring your own containers to fill up on dry goods (snacks, grains) as well as bulk liquids - oils, agave, honey, and more.
+At the Fresh Thyme grocery store on 82nd Street east of Keystone, you can bring your own containers to fill up on dry goods (coffee, beans, granola, trail mix, snacks, grains, and more) as well as bulk liquids - oils, agave, honey, and more.
 At The Fresh Market in South Broad Ripple, you can use your own bulk bags in their bulk section, which has tons of snack foods like nuts, dried fruit, nut butters, candy, chocolate, pretzels, and trail mix.
+Goose the Market offers bulk goods like grains, nuts, seeds, dried mushrooms, and dried fruit - plus, ask if they can package your meat or cheese in your own jar!
 Georgetown Market on the west side offers a bulk section with beans, grains, nuts, dried fruit, snacks, and more.
 At Pogue's Run Grocer on the near east side, you can purchase bulk dry goods as well.
 Visit Nature's Pharm in Castleton to fill up a growler with kombucha on tap.
 At HopCat, Metazoa, or the Upland Tasting Room, they'll fill a glass growler with beer on tap.
+You can pick up Oberweis milk in returnable glass containers at Whole Foods, Meijer, Fresh Thyme, and more.

 -Northwest Indiana: 3 Rivers Co-op in Fort Wayne sells bulk cooking oil, herbs, spices, candy, flour, whole grains, rice, beans, nuts, seeds, loose teas, honey, and filtered water.
 At Maple City Market in Goshen, they love it when you bring containers from home to stock up on some of the many items on offer, including grains, beans, tea and coffee, nuts and nut butters, honey and other sweeteners, and olive and canola oil.
 Also in Goshen, you can stop by The Soapy Gnome for locally made, package-free soaps, including shampoo bars.